-(English, Mathematics) \Based on placement, students might be required to take developmental and/or prerequisite classes before taking the required English and math courses.

-- \Students in this program who plan to transfer to a SUNY college can meet 30 credits of the general education requirement. - \ Since programs at transfer colleges vary greatly, it is essential that students meet early with their advisor in order to select appropriate electives. - \ High school or equivalent preparation required: biology, chemistry or physics and four years of mathematics, including algebra, geometry or intermediate algebra, trigonometry, and pre-calculus.
-Students who don't have this preparation will be able to get it here, but it may take longer to complete the program. - \ Any student enrolling or currently enrolled in the program is required to inform the program coordinator of any felony convictions that occur while the student is enrolled or have occurred prior to enrollment.
+- 1. Electives: Select to fulfill requirements of transfer college.
+If using PHYS for laboratory science elective, select PHYS 1010 or higher - 2.
+Computer Science Electives: Select from CSCS, CSIT, CSNT, CSNS, or CSWT.
+Select to fulfill requirements of transfer college. - 3.
+Mathematics: A transfer college will typically require Calculus II or higher levels of math for Computer Science.
+Select to fulfill requirements of transfer college. - Based on placement, students might be required to take developmental and/or prerequisite classes before taking the required English and Math courses. - Students in this program who plan to transfer to a SUNY college can meet 7 of the 10 SUNY Knowledge and Skills areas and 30 SUNY General Education credits.
+For more information on SUNY General Education requirements, refer to the catalog index or see an advisor. - Since programs at transfer colleges vary greatly, it is essential that students meet early with their advisor in order to select appropriate electives. - High school or equivalent preparation required: biology, chemistry or physics and four years of mathematics, including algebra, geometry or intermediate algebra, trigonometry, and pre-calculus.
+Students who don't have this preparation will be able to get it here, but it may take longer to complete the program.